jareware/pointing-fingers/README.md

 $ npm install --save-dev pointing-fingers
 ```

-## Examples
+## Example

-This is an example Mocha test that uses all available options:
+This is an example Mocha test that uses all available options (though none are mandatory):

 ```js
 /* eslint-env mocha */